Biamanga National Park

 Biamanga National Park is a protected area in New South Wales, Australia, 408 km south of Sydney and 40 km north of Bega.
 The park forms part of the Ulladulla to Merimbula Important Bird Area because of its importance for swift parrots.

 Its name derives from Yuin elder Biamanga, aka "King Jack Mumbulla", after whom Mumbulla Mountain was also named.
 It is an important Aboriginal site for the Yuin people and a prominent landmark that can be seen from across the Bega Valley, also known as Biamanga.
 Proclaimed in 1994 and extended in 1997, the park covers 13,617 ha.
-It is seen by the traditional owners as "part of a single cultural landscape" with the Gulaga National Park, and also has cultural links to Umbarra (Merriman Island), Barunguba (Montague Island), and Dithol (Pigeon House Mountain).
+It is seen by the traditional owners as "part of a single cultural landscape" with the Gulaga National Park and also has cultural links to Umbarra (Merriman Island), Barunguba (Montague Island), and Dithol (Pigeon House Mountain).

-In November 2021 Mumballa Mountain was ascribed the dual name of Biamanga.
+In November 2021, Mumballa Mountain was ascribed the dual name of Biamanga.

 Geology

-The mountain is the remnants an ancient shield volcano, and granite rock formations and boulders are visible along the course of Mumbulla Creek.
+The mountain is the remnant of an ancient shield volcano, and granite rock formations and boulders are visible along the course of Mumbulla Creek.